 - Teach and reinforce handwashing, avoid contact with one's eyes, nose, and mouth, and covering coughs and sneezes. - Develop schedules for routine handwashing before and after eating, after being outside, and before and after using the restroom.
 Students and staff should wash their hands frequently throughout the day, including before and after eating; after coughing or sneezing; after classes where they handle shared items, such as outside recreation, art, or shop; and before and after using the restroom. - Students and staff should wash their hands for 20 seconds with soap, rubbing thoroughly after application.
 Soap products marketed as "antimicrobial" are not necessary or recommended. - Ensure adequate supplies to support healthy hygiene behaviors, including soap, tissues, notouch trashcans, face coverings and hand sanitizers (with at least 60 percent ethyl alcohol) for staff and students who can safely use hand sanitizer. - Minimize the sharing of supplies and equipment among staff and students to the extent feasible.
-When items must be shared, clean and disinfect items between uses. - Ethyl alcohol-based hand sanitizers are preferred and should be used when there is the potential of unsupervised use by children. - Isopropyl hand sanitizers are more toxic when ingested or absorbed in skin.
+When items must be shared, clean and disinfect items between uses.

-- Do not use hand sanitizers that may contain methanol, which can be hazardous when ingested or absorbed. - Children under age 9 should only use hand sanitizer under adult supervision.
+- Ethyl alcohol-based hand sanitizers are preferred and should be used when there is the potential of unsupervised use by children. - Isopropyl hand sanitizers are more toxic when ingested or absorbed in skin. - Do not use hand sanitizers that may contain methanol, which can be hazardous when ingested or absorbed. - Children under age 9 should only use hand sanitizer under adult supervision.
 Call Poison Control if consumed: 1-800-222-1222.

-Physical Distancing
+Optional Procedures of Physical Distancing

-- CDPH recommends focusing on the other mitigation strategies provided in this guidance instead of implementing minimum physical distancing requirements for routine classroom instruction. - If practicable, ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - Post signage in high-visibility areas to remind students and staff these and other prevention measures.
+- CDPH recommends focusing on the other mitigation strategies provided in this guidance instead of implementing minimum physical distancing requirements for routine classroom instruction. - If practicable, ensure staff maintain physical distancing from each other, which is critical to reducing transmission between adults. - If determined necessary by Principal to accommodate more students who need in-person instruction in a classroom, recent evidence indicates that in-person instruction can occur safely without minimum physical distancing requirements when other mitigation strategies (e.g. masking strong recommendations, vaccination or public health policies based on CDC community levels of COVID-19 infection) are implemented.
+This is consistent with CDC K-12 School Guidance - Post signage in high-visibility areas to remind students and staff these and other prevention measures.